 I stopped watching television and the lack of ads meant I desired less.
 I disregarded coupons that promised a ‘free dessert’ with purchase of an entree.
 Ignoring promises of ‘fantastic savings!’ meant I spent less.

 Of course, there are many downsides to being an ‘ostrich’ money manager.
 You are at risk for spending more than you make.
 You might let your money sit in a money market account earning only 0.01% interest.
 Debt can mosey on over and start raiding your nest while you pretend like it does not exist.
 To take control of your finances, it is critical to evolve from an ostrich to a hawk.

 Although most of my early life I managed money like an ostrich, I did slowly begin my money management evolution.
 I began by reading about personal finance.
-I opened a new account with a local credit union when I moved, and started a 401k with my new job.
-I had several accounts but was still in the dark about how much was in each one.
-At first I did not trust websites like Mint and Personal Capital.
+I opened a new account with a local credit union when I moved and started a 401k with my new job.
+My money was spread across separate accounts, and I only had a vague idea of how much was in each one.
+At first, I did not trust websites like Mint and Personal Capital.

 You want me to input my username, passwords, and security questions into this random site?
 No thanks.
 However my friends started showing me their apps, I read up on the security the sites use, and one night I sat down and signed up for Personal Capital (affiliate link).
 I hooked up my accounts and watched my net worth tick higher.
 All at once I yanked my head out of the sand.

 Suddenly I had a flyover view of my finances.
 Over time I explored areas I had never dared to venture before, selling stocks with high expense ratios and curating my investment portfolio.
 There are indeed benefits to being a hawk:

 1. I ensure my spending aligns with my values